City of Brampton Logo

 • your name, address or birthdate are recorded incorrectly on the Voters' List and therefore not matching what you have typed in

-Voters who are not available to vote on Voting Day can instead vote at the advance polls.
-Advance voting dates and times are available on the Advance Voting Information webpage.
+Voters who are not available to vote on Voting Day can instead vote at the advance voting locations.
+Advance voting will take place on October 9, 10, 11, 16 & 17.
+Voting times are Fridays from 12 to 8 p.m. and on weekends from 10 a.m. to 5 p.m.

 Voters can also appoint a proxy to vote on their behalf.
-See "How can I appoint a proxy ?"
-FAQ below and the Voting by Proxy webpage.
+The form to appoint a proxy will be available closer to the election.

 If you are appointed as the proxy for a person who is not a family member, you may not be appointed as a proxy for anyone else, including family members.